firstdraft/guides/using-git-to-freely-experiment-and-never-lose-work.md

 **For now, that's all you need to worry about: just make lots of commits as you work.**

-The best time to commit is after you just got something to work, before you start on your next experiment.
+The best time to commit is right after you just got something to work, before you start on your next experiment.

 ## Jumping back in time